agenius666/WPS-Excel-Tools/README.md

 `src/core/row-column-operations.js` includes: `Delete blank rows in the current worksheet`, `Delete rows with a sum of 0 in the current worksheet`, `Set row height to 15 and column width to 18 for all worksheets`, `Set row height to 15 and column width to 18 for the current worksheet`, `Batch set row height and column width for all worksheets`, `Batch set row height and column width for the current worksheet`, `Auto-adjust all column widths in the current worksheet`.

-`src/core/sheet-operations.js` includes: `Get names of all worksheets and insert them into a specified location`, `Create a new worksheet and insert the worksheet name`, `Remove all watermarks (Shapes) from the workbook`, `Adjust the height of merged cells`, `Set the print area of all worksheets to the used range`, `Remove password protection from the workbook`, `Hide blank worksheets`, `Hide worksheets without values`, `Standardize view settings for all worksheets`, `Select worksheets based on input worksheet names`, `Exclude worksheets based on input worksheet names`, `Unprotect all worksheets`.
+`src/core/sheet-operations.js` includes: `Create a new worksheet and insert the worksheet name`, `Remove all watermarks (Shapes) from the workbook`, `Adjust the height of merged cells`, `Set the print area of all worksheets to the used range`, `Remove password protection from the workbook`, `Hide blank worksheets`, `Hide worksheets without values`, `Standardize view settings for all worksheets`, `Select worksheets based on input worksheet names`, `Exclude worksheets based on input worksheet names`, `Unprotect all worksheets`.

 `src/features/ai-model-integration.js` includes: `AI large model API call interface settings and UI`.